I-am-PUID-0/DUMB_docs/docs/services/index.md

 ## 🧩 How the Services Work Together

-DMB is built as a collection of microservices, each fulfilling a specific role in the pipeline:
+DUMB is built as a collection of microservices, each fulfilling a specific role in the pipeline:

 1. **User Interaction**

-    - 🖥️ **DMB Frontend** provides a graphical interface for managing all services.
+    - 🖥️ **DUMB Frontend** provides a graphical interface for managing all services.

 2. **API & Coordination**

-    * 🔌 **DMB API** acts as a centralized endpoint for frontend communication and coordinating actions between services.
+    * 🔌 **DUMB API** acts as a centralized endpoint for frontend communication and coordinating actions between services.

 3. **Metadata Management & Discovery**